Acid Reign: Reboot (2015–present)

-On 27 September 2019 the band released their first full-length studio album in 29 years, engineered, produced and mixed by Jayce Lewis at Northstone Studios, the long awaited album titled The Age of Entitlement was released via Dissonance Productions to worldwide critical and fan acclaim.
+On 27 September 2019 the band released their first full-length studio album in 29 years, engineered, produced and mixed by Jayce Lewis at Northstone Studios, the long-awaited album titled The Age of Entitlement was released via Dissonance Productions to worldwide critical and fan acclaim.

 In May 2021, Acid Reign confirmed on their Facebook page that original bassist Ian Gangwer had died.
 No cause of death was given at the time.

-On March 25, 2022, the band announced via their Facebook page that they had parted company with guitarist Paul Chanter.
+On 25 March 2022, it was announced via the band's Facebook page that they had parted company with guitarist Paul Chanter.
+Drummer Marc Jackson and guitarist Dean "Cooky" Cook both left Acid Reign in December 2024.

 Acid Reign are currently working on new material for their fourth full-length studio album.